-- 3. If you do not already know it, use one of the following methods to determine the CD-ROM device name while the system is still in multiuser mode. - To determine the CD-ROM device name on a system that is running Version 4.0F of the operating system, enter the following command to find the read-only CD-ROM device:
+If you do not already know the device name, use one of the following methods to determine the CD-ROM device name while the system is still in multiuser mode.

+To determine the device name of a CD-ROM drive on a system that is running Version 4.0G of the operating system, enter the following command:

 '''

-file /dev/rrzc | grep -E '(RRD|CD)'
+file /dev/rrzc | grep -E 'RRD | CD'

-/dev/rrz4c: character special (8/4098) SCSI #0 RRD45 \

-disk #32 (SCSI ID #4) (SCSI LUN #0) offline

-/dev/rrz4c: character special (8/2) EIDE #0 CD-ROM X \
+/dev/rrz8c: character special (8/16386) EIDE #1 \

-disk #0 (SCSI ID #0) (SCSI LUN #0) offline
+CD-ROM XM- disk #64 (SCSI ID #0) (SCSI LUN #0) offline

 '''

-The result of this command shows that the CD-ROM device name is $/{\tt dev/rz4c}.$
+The result of this command shows that the CD-ROM device name is /dev/rz8c.

-• To determine the CD-ROM device name on a system that is running Version 5.0 of the operating system, enter the following command:
+To determine the console device name of a CD-ROM drive on a system that is running Version 5.0A of the operating system, enter the following command: